-So the man is generally expected to move to where the woman is, buy an apartment there, be the breadwinner and surrender his earnings to his wife but she’s not willing to move with him to where his job is.
+The man is generally expected to move to where the woman is, buy an apartment there, be the breadwinner and surrender his earnings to his wife.
+But she’s not willing to move with him to where his job is.

 A Chinese woman may not even be willing to travel abroad to meet her partner’s parents until after marriage.

-From this article, it is clear that there are significant challenges in inter-cultural marriages between Chinese people and English teachers.
+From this article, it’s clear that there are significant challenges in inter-cultural marriages between Chinese people and English teachers.

 Why do you think so many English teachers in China are single?
 Have your say below.